ni/nimble/packages/nimble-components/src/select/specs/filterable-select-hld.md

 }
 ```

-Then, in the handling of the `filter-input` event, clients will need to perform the desired filtering using the supplied filter text, in addition to setting the `is-loading` attribute to `true` while the options are being loaded into the DOM, and then again to `false` when that process is complete.
+Then, in the handling of the `filter-input` event, clients will need to perform the desired filtering using the supplied filter text, in addition to setting the `loading` attribute to `true` while the options are being loaded into the DOM, and then again to `false` when that process is complete.
+A `filter-input` event will be emitted with its `filterText` set to empty string upon closure of the dropdown if both the `filter-mode` was not set to `none` _and_ the filter input contains non-empty text.

-_IMPORTANT_: When using the `custom` filter mode, clients are responsible for making sure the options that are placed in the DOM meet one of the following criteria:
+_IMPORTANT_: When using the `dynamic` filter mode, clients are responsible for making sure the options that are placed in the DOM meet one of the following criteria:

 -   The option is some reasonable default option when there is no filter text provided _OR_
 -   The option display text matches the provided filter in an understandable way _OR_
 -   The option is a placeholder option

-_Note: When the `isLoading` attribute is set, we will display localizable text at the bottom of the dropdown (defaulting to "Loading"), along with the spinner icon._
+_Note: When the_ `loading` _attribute is set, we will display localizable text at the bottom of the dropdown (defaulting to "Loading"), along with the spinner icon._

 #### LabelProviderCore